jarjuk/aws-ssh-resolver/README.md

 	aws ec2 describe-instances |  bundle exec aws-ssh-resolver.rb resolve

-The command extract EC2 Tag/DNS information, and writes `host`/`HostName` configuration entries in `ssh/config.aws` -file.
+The command extracts EC2 Tag/DNS information, and writes `host`/`HostName` configuration entries in `ssh/config.aws` -file.
 In this file `host` value is taken from `Name` tag on an EC2 instance, and `HostName` value is taken from `PublicDnsName` on an EC2